Saturday, Sept. 21, 2019 (Updated Nov. 19, 2019)

 “I don’t consider it a hot issue.
 I’m a farmer; I have been around farmers for the past 15 to 20 years.
 I see the destruction of the landscape and the livelihoods of these families.
 I think the best stewards of the land are the ones actually tending the land.
 Being able to attend to the problems — whether that be prairie dogs, bug infestations, weed infestations, tree infestations, cross-pollination — (the approach) has to be multifaceted.
 The reason (prairie dogs) are a problem is that they were not addressed.”

 Police oversight: Cure wasn’t familiar with the police oversight task force that had been formed, the March for Police Oversight that was held or the city council’s special meeting on racism.
-His main source on the issue has been Nikhil Mankekar, chair of the city’s Human Relations Commission.
+His main source on the issue, according to his comments, has been Nikhil Mankekar, chair of the city’s Human Relations Commission.
 Mankekar has been involved in issues of social justice, including this one, but Cure inaccurately credited Mankekar with the entire effort to increase civilian oversight of Boulder’s police department.

 “There’s the admiration Nikhil did this on his own.”